 Other factors may be your age, weight, the size of your last dose, and whether or not you used other drugs alongside oxycodone.
 Though your timeline can vary based on your history with the drug, you will most likely experience symptoms on a general timeline.

 You will most likely experience your first symptoms within the first 24 hours after you stop using the drug.
 If you are used to a consistently high dose, and you stop abruptly, you might experience symptoms more quickly.
 At first, it may feel like you’re coming down with a cold.
 You might experience chills, sweating, runny nose, and teary eyes.

 After your symptoms peak, they will dissipate, starting with the intense physical symptoms.
 You may also experience post-acute withdrawal symptoms, which can cause sudden mood swings, anxiety, lack of focus, and apathy.
-In some cases, post-acute symptoms can be severe and need monitoring.
+Post-acute symptoms can be severe and need monitoring, in some cases.

 After two weeks, most of your symptoms will have subsided, especially physical discomfort.
 However, certain psychological symptoms may linger like depression and anxiety.
 You may also continue to feel drug cravings.